knative/specs/specs/eventing/data-plane.md

 The current version of this document does not describe protocol negotiation or the ability to upgrade an HTTP 1.1 event delivery into a more efficient protocol such as GRPC, AMQP, or the like.
-It is expected that a future compatible version of this specification may describe a protocol negotiation mechanism.
+It is expected that a future compatible version of this specification might describe a protocol negotiation mechanism.

 ## Event Delivery

-To provide simpler support for event sources which may be translating events from existing systems, some data plane requirements for senders are relaxed in the general case.
-In the case of Knative Eventing provided resources (Channels and Brokers) which implement these roles, requirements may be increased from SHOULD to MUST.
+To provide simpler support for event sources which might be translating events from existing systems, some data plane requirements for senders are relaxed in the general case.
+In the case of Knative Eventing provided resources (Channels and Brokers) which implement these roles, requirements are increased from SHOULD to MUST.
 These cases are called out as they occur.

 ### Minimum supported protocol